AddictedCS/soundfingerprinting/README.txt

 Copyright, Soundfingerprinting, 2010-2013, ciumac.sergiu@gmail.com

 Soundfingerprinting is a C# framework designed for developers and researchers in the fields of audio processing, data mining, digital signal processing.
-The aim is to build a publicly available framework for audio fingerprinting and recognition.

 Feel free to contact project owners for any offers, remarks, ideas, etc.